The Best Cilantro Lime Shrimp

 I have gone cilantro lime mad.
 I have a ton of leftover cilantro and lime in my fridge from the cilantro lime chicken I made a few days ago, so what to do?

-First of all, to get the perfectly cooked but slightly seared shrimp (we all love the brown bits), it’s best to cook with a cast-iron skillet.
+- First of all, to get the perfectly cooked but slightly seared shrimp (we all love the brown bits), it’s best to cook with a cast-iron skillet.

-Secondly, start off with olive oil to saute the shrimp but in the middle of cooking, add in some butter.
+- Secondly, start off with olive oil to saute the shrimp but in the middle of cooking, add in some butter.
 Butter makes everything better, it always does.

-Add in a load of cilantro (use the stems as they impart the most flavors) and lime juice.
+- Add in a load of cilantro (use the stems as they impart the most flavors) and lime juice.
 Also, give your shrimp an extra kick by seasoning the shrimp with some cayenne pepper.

-Serve Cilantro Lime Shrimp with:
+Serve Cilantro Lime Shrimp With:

 For a wholesome dinner, make the following dishes.

-- 1 lb tail-on jumbo shrimp peeled and deveined
+- 1 lb. tail-on jumbo shrimp, peeled and deveined

 - 1/4 teaspoon salt or to taste

-- Big pinch of cayenne pepper
+- 1 pinch cayenne pepper

 - 2 tablespoons olive oil

-- 4 cloves garlic minced
+- 4 cloves garlic (minced)

-- 3 tablespoons chopped cilantro stems and leaves
+- 3 tablespoons chopped cilantro (stems and leaves)

 - 1 tablespoon unsalted butter